xapian/xapian-developer-guide/contributing/contributing-changes.rst

 errors.
 You should fix the problems rather than change the compilation settings to ignore these warnings.

+Please set the width of a tab character in your editor to 8 spaces, and use Unix line endings (i.e. LF, not CR+LF).
+Failing to do so will make it much harder for us to merge in your changes.

 We don't currently have a formal coding standards document, so you should try to follow the style of the existing code.
 In particular, it's a good idea to pay close attention